beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 the world-famous Object-Oriented Programming (OOP).

-We saw how we could concisely bundle data and functionality into a single convenient class, and the make objects from the class, using the class as a blueprint.
+We saw how we could concisely bundle data and functionality into a single convenient class and the make objects from the class, using the class as a blueprint.

 And, importantly, we learned that multiple variables can refer to the